timbiles/Breaking-Bad--API/README.md

 ## Documentation

 Welcome to the Breaking Bad API!
-This documentation should supply with you all the information you need to start making your HTTP requests.
+This documentation will supply with you all the information you need to start making your HTTP requests on this iconic TV-series.
 Give our documentation a read before you get started on your project, and don't forget about the ice trays!

 ## Base URL